 You must be in good physical health, not smoke, and have realistic expectations about the outcome of the surgery.

 This advice of quitting smoking applies to nearly all plastic surgeries and has strong scientific backing.
-You and your surgeon can develop a smoking cessation plan so that you quit smoking at the right time before the surgery, whether temporarily or permanently.
+You and your surgeon can develop a smoking cessation plan so that you quit smoking after nose job at the right time before the surgery, whether temporarily or permanently.

 Complications of Smoking After Rhinoplasty